 The stimulation exercises causes in your body can turn your skin red.
 In some cases, however, the redness on your legs is not related to stimulation but could signal a more serious problem if discoloration is accompanied by pain.

 Though any part of your body can be affected by this, the legs may be especially prone to turning red.
 During an activity such as running, for instance, your legs must do a great amount of work, which requires an increase in blood flow to that area for energy.

 In most cases, cholinergic urticaria dissipates once the core body temperature lowers after exercises.
 If the condition is chronic, however, a hives breakout may last 24 hours and leave behind bruises.
 In general, chronic cholinergic urticaria creates hives that are painful rather than itchy.

 If your muscles are strained, your legs can appear red and swollen.
 Redness caused by fatigue can cover larger areas of your leg rather then smaller dots or patches, as with hives.
 In such a condition, the leg usually hurts or aches.
 If you experience these types of symptoms, speak to your doctor immediately to determine how to treat your leg.

 Another type of rash you can develop during exercise is cold urticaria.
-The exact cause for these types of hives is unclear, but certain people with sensitive skin can develop cold urticaria when exposed to cold temperatures.
+The exact cause for these types of hives is unclear, but certain people with sensitive skin can develop cold urticaria when exposed to cold temperatures reports the National Organization for Rare Disorders.
 This allergic reaction turns the skin red due to an increase in histamine that is released into the dermis because of cold air temperatures.